Brian Dooreck MD

 Have you found yourself depressed?

-Have you felt stomach ache before an important life event?
+Have you felt a stomach ache before a significant life event?

-The gut has always been linked with the brain the CNS (Central Nervous system) hormones in our brain send signals into our brain which release neurotransmitters into our bloodstream causing all these side effects in the gut.
-The gut and the nervous system communicate via the gut-brain axis.
-Which has been associated with the gut microbiota to both gastrointestinal and extra gastrointestinal diseases.
-Dysbiosis and inflammation of the gut have been linked to mental illnesses including anxiety and depression.
-A healthy gut results in a healthy mind.
+The gut has always been linked with the brain.
+The CNS (Central Nervous system) hormones in our brain send signals into our brain, releasing neurotransmitters into our bloodstream, causing all these side effects in the gut.
+The gut and the nervous system communicate via the gut-brain axis, which has been associated with the gut microbiota to gastrointestinal and extra-gastrointestinal diseases.
+Dysbiosis and gut inflammation have been linked to mental illnesses, including anxiety and depression—a healthy gut results in a healthy mind.

 A healthy gut results in a healthy mind.

-Probiotics can restore normal microbial balance, and therefore have potential, although not conclusively or scientifically proven, role in the treatment and prevention of anxiety and depression.
+Probiotics can restore normal microbial balance and therefore have potential, although not conclusively or scientifically proven, role in treating and preventing anxiety and depression.

 What is the "gut-brain axis"?